APA Writing, Citing, and Formatting

 The American Psychological Association publishes a manual that is widely used in academia to specify standards for academic writing.
 It prescribes formatting details like page margins, font types and sizes, and uniform heading structure.
 It also details how to cite sources of information.

 The attribution of sources consists of narrative citations or parenthetical citations in the paper’s body and the listing of those sources cited in the paper on the references pages at the end of the paper.
-Sources of information must be acknowledged with citations to avoid plagiarism (explained elsewhere in the Writing Studio website) and to inform readers of student papers where information in the paper came from if they are interested in reviewing those sources.
+Sources of information must be acknowledged with citations to avoid plagiarism (explained elsewhere in the Keiser Writing Studio website) and to inform readers of where information in the paper came from.

 A typical narrative citation would be like the following:

 According to Smith and Jones (2019), the factors most affecting …

 A typical parenthetical citation would be like the following:

 … are most affected by those factors (Smith & Jones, 2019).

 The citations of quoted material include a page or paragraph number: